U.S. Physical Therapy (NYSE:USPH) Releases FY 2022 Earnings Guidance

-U.S. Physical Therapy (NYSE:USPH – Get Rating) last announced its earnings results on Thursday, August 4th.
-The company reported $0.90 earnings per share for the quarter, missing the consensus estimate of $0.93 by ($0.03).
-U.S. Physical Therapy had a net margin of 7.62% and a return on equity of 14.22%.
-The firm had revenue of $140.70 million during the quarter, compared to analysts’ expectations of $143.01 million.
-During the same quarter last year, the company posted $0.96 earnings per share.
-U.S. Physical Therapy’s revenue for the quarter was up 10.9% compared to the same quarter last year.
-On average, research analysts predict that U.S. Physical Therapy will post 2.7 EPS for the current fiscal year.
+U.S. Physical Therapy (NYSE:USPH – Get Rating) last posted its quarterly earnings data on Thursday, August 4th.
+The company reported $0.90 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.93 by ($0.03).
+The firm had revenue of $140.70 million during the quarter, compared to analyst estimates of $143.01 million.
+U.S. Physical Therapy had a return on equity of 14.22% and a net margin of 7.62%.
+The company’s quarterly revenue was up 10.9% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.96 earnings per share.
+As a group, research analysts predict that U.S. Physical Therapy will post 2.7 EPS for the current fiscal year.

 U.S. Physical Therapy Announces Dividend